brownplt/pyret.org/src/release-notes/summer-2021.md

 Pyret has had roughly the same default environment for a long time, with only a handful of names added.
-Because Pyret is particular about [shadowing](https://www.pyret.org/docs/latest/Bindings.html#%28part._.Shadowing%29), we risk breaking folks' code each time we we add a new name!
+Because Pyret is particular about [shadowing](https://www.pyret.org/docs/latest/Bindings.html#%28part._.Shadowing%29), we risk breaking folks' code each time we add a new name!

 We designed a combined language feature and user interface solution to get around this (that hopefully reflects some lessons from other languages, like